chavansWorks/chavansWorks/README.md

 # 💫 About Me:
-I'm Shubhangi Chavan, Dynamic and dedicated Computer Science student with expertise in Java, Python, and Kotlin, ready to apply skills in Web Development, Mobile App Development.
+I'm Shubhangi Chavan, a dynamic and dedicated Computer Science student with expertise in Java, Python, and Kotlin, ready to apply skills in Web Development, Mobile App Development.
 Excited about contributing to challenging and innovative projects to gain valuable industry experience.